jtigger/devsecops-pkm/pages/AWS.md

 			- Must use Identity-based authentication
 		- Security Level 4
 			- Must zero-out plaintext CSP when _any_ unauthorized access is attempted, or if the device is used outside of normal operating voltages or temperatures
+	- There are multiple key source options
+		- KMS, itself
+		- CloudHSM
 -
 	-
 	-